dit18146/C-Game-/README.md

 Contains programming features like dynamic array management, backtrack recursion and many more.

 Gameplay manual.
-* Follow the command instructions.
+* Follow the command line instructions.
 * In weapon selection the chars mean: **h for hammer, b for bomb, p for push, a for add, x for exit**